 1. Rental Prices

 The first point to consider is, of course, your budget.
 This will be your guide towards choosing the best rental property for you.
-Rental prices in Bahrain are as diverse as you can imagine.
+Prices of renting in Bahrain are as diverse as you can imagine.
 They are also among the most affordable in the GCC and entire region.

 Starting with the high-end developments and areas, the cost of renting one-bedroom apartment can range anywhere from 400 to 850 BHD per month.
 These areas include Juffair, Amwaj Islands, Seef, and Reef Island.
 In each of these neighborhoods, you will find an abundance of luxury facilities around you.
 Moreover, they are common choices for expats in the Kingdom.

 If you are looking for more affordable housing, you should consider Isa Town, Riffa, and Janabiyah.
 Here, a one-bedroom apartment will usually cost you from 120 to 400 BHD per month.
 Culturally rich and inviting, these areas remain true to Bahrain’s strong heritage and will give you a taste of the local lifestyle.

 Of course, prices will drastically increase if you are looking to rent larger apartments or villas.
 Newer areas and well-established developments will also have higher rent prices due to their endless luxurious amenities.
-Once you have a specific budget in mind, it will be easy for you to search online or even hire an agent to find you the perfect rental property.
+Once you have a specific budget in mind, it will be easy for you to search online or even hire an agent to find you the perfect rental property, as renting in Bahrain is very easy.

 2. Furnished vs. Unfurnished Units